|Degree Symbol||Alt Code|

 Alt codes are used to type symbols and characters that do have a dedicated key on the keyboard in personal computers running Microsoft Windows Operating systems.
 You can do this by pressing and holding the Alt key while typing the alt code (a number that identifies the character), using the keyboard numeric keypad.

-For Example, to make a degree sign using the degree Alt code of 0176, first ensure that your NumLock is turned on, then press and hold the alt key while you type the alt code number that identifies the degree sign, which is 0176, on the numeric keypad.
+For Example, to make a degree sign using the degree Alt code of 0176, first, ensure that your NumLock is turned on, then press and hold the alt key while you type the alt code number that identifies the degree sign, which is 0176, on the numeric keypad.
 Then release the Alt key.

-Other operating systems like the Mac OS have similar or extended form of this Alt code feature.
+Other operating systems like the Mac OS have a similar or extended form of this Alt code feature.

 Rules for using the Degree Alt Code

 - You must press and hold the Alt key before typing the Alt code that identifies the degree sign.

 - You must use the numeric keypad on the right side of the keyboard to type the degree alt code.